rwilliams58/onnx/docs/Operators.md

 <dl>
 <dt><tt>auto_pad</tt> : string</dt>
-<dd>auto_pad must be either SAME_UPPER, SAME_LOWER or VALID.
-Where SAME_UPPER or SAME_LOWER mean pad the input so that the ouput size match the input.In case of odd number add the extra padding at the end for SAME_UPPER and at the begining for SAME_LOWER.
-VALID mean no padding.
-DEPRECATION NOTE: auto_pad is only intended to support legacy uses, and for framework authors, one is explicitly encouraged to use explicit padding specified in the pads attribute.</dd>
+<dd>auto_pad must be either SAME_UPPER, SAME_LOWER or VALID, where SAME_UPPER or SAME_LOWER indicates padding the input so that the ouput size matches the input.
+If an odd number, extra padding is added at the end for SAME_UPPER, and at the begining for SAME_LOWER.
+VALID indicates no padding.
+DEPRECATION NOTE: auto_pad is only intended to support legacy uses.
+For framework authors, it's encouraged to use explicit padding specified in the pads attribute.</dd>
 <dt><tt>dilations</tt> : list of ints</dt>
-<dd>dilation value along each axis of the filter.</dd>
+<dd>The dilation value along each axis of the filter.</dd>
 <dt><tt>group</tt> : int</dt>
-<dd>number of groups input channels and output channels are divided into</dd>
+<dd>The number of groups input channels and output channels are divided into.</dd>
 <dt><tt>kernel_shape</tt> : list of ints</dt>
 <dd>The shape of the convolution kernel.</dd>
 <dt><tt>pads</tt> : list of ints</dt>
-<dd>Padding for lower and upper side along each axis, it can take any value greater than or equal to 0.
-The value represent the number of pixels added to the lower and upper part of the corresponding axis.
-So `pads` will have two values per axis, first value corresponding to the number of pixels added to the begining of the axis and the second value corresponding to the number of pixels add at the end of the axis.
-The order should be axis_0_begin, axis_0_end, axis_1_begin, ..., axis_n_begin, axis_n_end, n is kernel's dimension.This attribute cannot be used simultaneously with auto_pad attribute.</dd>
+<dd>Padding for lower and upper side along each axis.
+It can take any value greater than or equal to 0.
+The value represents the number of pixels added to the lower and upper part of the corresponding axis.
+So, `pads` will have two values per axis – the first value corresponding to the number of pixels added to the begining of the axis, and the second value corresponding to the number of pixels add at the end of the axis.
+The order should be axis_0_begin, axis_0_end, axis_1_begin, ..., axis_n_begin, axis_n_end, where n is the kernel's dimension.
+This attribute cannot be used simultaneously with the auto_pad attribute.</dd>
 <dt><tt>strides</tt> : list of ints</dt>
 <dd>stride along each axis.</dd>
 </dl>